-The term alternative therapy, in general, is used to describe any medical treatment or intervention that are complement tradditional treatments - complimentary medicine or CAM (complementary and alternative medicine)..
+The term alternative therapy, in general, is used to describe any medical treatment or intervention that may complement traditional treatment.
+The acronym CAM is used for complementary alternative medicine.

 Other Treatments for Parkinson's Disease

-Talk to you doctor about what might work best for you.
+Talk to your doctor about what might work best for you.

 Vitamin E, coenzyme Q10, and uric acid are examples of alternative treatments that have been studied as treatments for Parkinson's disease.
 However, they were found not to be effective or may even have harmful side effects